 Your Performance Level

-It is generally accepted that beginning clarinet players play plastic clarinets and intermediate or advanced clarinet players play wooden clarinets, due to price and feasibility.
+It is generally accepted that beginner clarinet players can perform with plastic models and intermediate or advanced clarinetists play wooden clarinets.
+This is mostly related to the price and feasibility of each version.

 However, for the beginning clarinet player, it’s not necessary to play on wooden clarinets, as plastic serves the purpose well.